3.5 Successful Review Practices

 Key Takeaways

-• Successful reviews need clear objectives, suitable review type, manageable scope, preparation time, and management support.
+• Successful reviews need clear objectives, a suitable review type, manageable scope, preparation time, and management support.

-• Reviews should evaluate the work product, not the people who created it.
+• Reviews must evaluate the work product and improve quality, never judge the people who created it.

-• Small review chunks help participants maintain concentration and find more useful issues.
+• Reviewing in small chunks helps participants concentrate and find more useful issues.

-• Training, facilitation, and a safe communication climate improve review outcomes.
+• Training, skilled facilitation, and a safe, blame-free communication climate improve review outcomes.

 What Makes Reviews Work

 A review is effective when participants understand what they are trying to achieve.
 Clear objectives and measurable exit criteria prevent vague discussions.
-The goal might be to find defects, improve testability, evaluate completeness, gain consensus, transfer knowledge, or assess readiness.
-Evaluating participants should never be the objective.
+The goal might be to find defects, improve testability, evaluate completeness, gain consensus, transfer knowledge, or assess readiness — but evaluating participants should never be an objective, because the review must focus on the work product, not the author.

 The review type must match the context.
-A lightweight informal review may be enough for a small low-risk change.
-A regulated or high-risk work product may need a formal inspection.
-Over-formalizing every review wastes time, while under-formalizing critical reviews can miss defects and leave no useful evidence.
+A lightweight informal review may be enough for a small, low-risk change, while a regulated or high-risk product may justify a full inspection.
+Over-formalising every review wastes time; under-formalising critical reviews misses defects and leaves no useful evidence.

 Scope control is one of the most practical success factors.
-Large documents and large code changes are hard to review well in one sitting.
+Large documents and large code changes cannot be reviewed well in one sitting.
 Smaller chunks help reviewers concentrate, prepare, and record specific findings.
-A review that tries to cover too much often turns into a superficial read-through.
+A review that tries to cover too much degenerates into a superficial read-through.

 Success factorWhy it matters